CharlieHart0/CharlieHart.dev/content/Misc/gameboy-emulator-en.md

 - Once the graphics have been implemented in the emulator, I will be able to run test programs to ensure that the CPU instructions work correctly

 - Following that, both Audio and Input are required.

+  Update 01/10/2024: Part 2 of this project [can be found here.](https://charliehart.dev/misc/gameboy-emulator-part2-en/)